API Status Get API Key

 }

-Instead, the API uses typed responses that can include additional data and error states:
+Instead, we use typed responses that can include additional data and error states:

 type PostActionSuccess {